Our founder Valerie Mocker set up Wingwomen to help a new generation shape the future.

 Say hi to Valerie on social media @vkmocker, where she shares more about her family life in Oxford, her keynotes and talks, work as a

-board member for organisations like Wikipedia/Wikimedia,
+board member for organisations like Wikimedia, the organisation behind Wikipedia,

 and of course about Wingwomen!